Glasgow-College-UESTC/ip-lectures/lecture 7 - Arrays.md

     return 0;
 }
 ```

-- Array elements are store contiguously in memory
+- Array elements are stored contiguously in memory
 - Array name is also the address of the first element
-- First element starts with index `0` and the last is `4`
+- Array starts with index `0` and the last is `4`

 ---